lento234/python-workshop/01_challenges/01_nbody_simulation/README.md

 ### Time integration

-At each timestep $t_n$, the positions and the velocities of the particle are updated.
+At each time step $t_n$, the positions and the velocities of the particle are updated.
 For n-body simulation, a [Leapfrog integration](https://en.wikipedia.org/wiki/Leapfrog_integration) scheme is used a second-order accurate time integration.
 The evolution consists of:

 1. Half-update of velocity: $\mathbf{u_i} = \mathbf{u_i} + \mathbf{a_i}\frac{\Delta t}{2}$
 2. Full-update of position: $\mathbf{x_i} = \mathbf{x_i} + \mathbf{v_i}\Delta t$